prescience-data/harden-puppeteer/README.md

 ### Patching with Patch-Package

-_Compatible with Puppeteer 1.19.0 and 2.1.0 (newer TS versions should apply manually)_
+_Compatible with Puppeteer 1.19.0 and 2.1.0 (newer TS versions should apply manually, however an untested 5.2.1 patch is available)

 - Install Patch-Package https://github.com/ds300/patch-package
 - Copy the `patches` folder to your project directory